Alonso gets day out of lineup, homers as pinch hitter

 Alonso was out of the Mets’ lineup Saturday for the first time since May 26.
 Manager Mickey Callaway said the one-day reprieve stemmed from a conversation he had with Todd Frazier, a former Home Run Derby champion who admitted that competing in the dinger contest — which Alonso won this month — can wear a hitter out.

-Still, Alonso found himself at the plate as a pinch hitter in the top of the sixth and continued his historic run, crushing a 444-foot three-run home run off Derek Holland to give the Mets an 8-1 lead over the Giants.
+“It went really good,” Callaway said with a laugh.
+“That’s what you want.
+One at-bat, three RBIs, homer and go rest some more.”

-In the first seven games of the second half, Alonso went 3-for-30 (.100) with 13 strikeouts and two homers.
+In the first seven games of the second half, though, Alonso went 3-for-30 (.100) with 13 strikeouts and two homers.
+That triggered the initial rest Sunday.

-“He’s a horse,” Callaway said.
+“He’s a horse,” Callaway said before the game.
 “But sometimes you have to take it out of their hands.
 Competitors don’t always want to admit things, and we understand that.
 And we want them to be like that.”

 Alonso, adamant that he isn’t tired, understood.

-“I don’t feel worn down,” Alonso said.
-“I got to trust that my coaches and staff have my best interest and have my best interest at heart.
+“I don’t feel worn down,” Alonso said Sunday morning.
+“I got to trust that my coaches and staff have my best interest at heart.
 I hate off days.
 I want to be in there because I’m really competitive and I want to be in there.
 I respect the decision.

 Callaway declined to attribute Alonso’s slow second-half start to his eventful All-Star break, calling it “probably just happenstance.”